 Download GRI 306: Waste 2020 from the download center by clicking this link.
 GRI 306: Waste 2020 will be effective for reports and other materials published on or after 1 January 2022.
 Earlier adoption is encouraged.

 About the project

-The project's objective is to review and update the waste-related content of GRI 306: Effluents and Waste to ensure it is in line with internationally-agreed best practice and reflects recent developments in waste management and reporting.
-The scope of work includes updating, expanding or deleting existing content, where appropriate.
+In 2018, the Global Sustainability Standards Board (GSSB), GRI's independent standard-setting body, initiated a project to review and update the content of waste disclosures in GRI 306: Effluents and Waste 2016.
+The aim of this work was to ensure that GRI’s waste disclosures are in line with internationally-agreed best practice and reflect recent developments in waste management and reporting.

-A 75-day public comment period for the exposure draft of the GRI Standard on waste ran from 1 May to 15 July 2019.
+A 75-day public comment period for the exposure draft of the Standard ran from 1 May to 15 July 2019.

 Project Working Group

 The GRI Waste Disclosures Project Working Group is made up of the following members.
 Read more about them in their member bios.